Thursday, October 13, 2016

 Cullen Bay..

-The Darwin Military Museum is located at East Point about 8 km east of the city centre.
-The museum mainly showcases the defence of Darwin during the 2nd WW.
+The Darwin Military Museum is situated at East Point, about 8 km east of the city centre.
+The museum primarily exhibits the defence of Darwin during the Second World War.
+On 19th February 1942 at 09:58, Darwin was attacked by 188 aircraft from Japanese aircraft carriers.
+There was a subsequent raid involving 54 aircraft at 11:45, which resulted in 235 fatalities.

-Also located close by is the East Point Reserve which shows evidence of Darwin's wartime history.
+Also located nearby is the East Point Reserve, which exhibits evidence of Darwin's wartime history.

-We ventured south from Darwin on one of our days to swim and photograph Litchfield National Park and Berry Springs Nature Park.
+We ventured south from Darwin one day to swim and photograph Litchfield National Park and Berry Springs Nature Park.
 Litchfield is located 129 km south of Darwin.
-We were last here in 1996 and boardwalks are a new addition in many places to cater for the larger number of people who now travel.
-This termite mound is over five metres high and estimated to be over fifty years old.
+We last visited here in 1996, and boardwalks have been added in many places to accommodate the increasing number of visitors.
+This termite mound is over five metres high and is estimated to be over fifty years old.

 These magnetic termite mounds are aligned north to south to minimise the exposure to the sun.